 The main attraction of long box braids is its length, so be open to try a variety of styles where your gorgeous braids are worn loose.
 Twists for the front tresses and high ponytails create effortlessly cool looks, so do the highlighted box braids, if you do not mind a pop of color in your braided mane.
 Single chocolate or cherry braids usually look quite interesting.
 Simple middle-parted half up half down styles, draped to one side, also appear very eye-catching.

-Most girls wear their box braids, simply pinning the front to one side.
-This style is extremely plain, but it really remains the most favorite way of spotting long box braids.
+Most girls wear their box braids, simply pinning the front to one side, but braided ponytails and buns ae so much popular too.
+You may also experiment with braids’ parting and color!
 View our gallery for more ideas on how to rock lengthy box braids.

 Very long braids are a great way to add a ton of flair, without having to grow out your hair.
 These white braids create a great temperature contrast with the skin tone, and we love the effortless twist of the side braid, as it shows off a bit of unbraided hair underneath!